ATV (Australian TV station): Formation and early years (1963–75)

 The new station opened with a preview program hosted by Barry McQueen and Nancy Cato followed by a variety program, This Is It!.
-Reception difficulties in parts of the city resulted in the station's virtually permanent third position in the Melbourne television ratings.
+Reception difficulties (existing sets had to be retuned by a repairman) in parts of the city resulted in the station's virtually permanent third position in the Melbourne television ratings.

 In 1964, under Reg Ansett, ATV-0 opened their studios in Nunawading, which was at the time the first purpose-built commercial television station in Melbourne.
 It was also the studio where the first ever colour broadcast in Australia would be filmed, leading to its consideration for heritage status in 2018.

+Switch to colour (1975)

 ATV-0 had been experimenting with colour transmissions from 1967, when the station was the first to mount a colour outside broadcast in Australia, from the Pakenham races.
 Many other colour test transmissions occurred subsequently.
 Full-time colour transmission was introduced to ATV-0 in March 1975 in line with other stations around the country.

+Acquisition by Rupert Murdoch (1981)

 Rupert Murdoch gained a controlling interest in Sydney television station TEN-10 in 1979 and had bought a controlling stake in transport company Ansett, owner of Austarama Television (licensee of ATV-0).
 That triggered a government inquiry into media ownership, the main concern being Murdoch having a controlling interest in television stations in Australia's two largest cities, ignoring the fact that the Kerry Packer-owned Australian Consolidated Press had controlled the Nine Network channels in Melbourne and Sydney for many years.